vanessa-kang/tp/docs/UserGuide.md

 This is for the user to set a target CAP that he or she wishes to obtain for the next specified graded MCs.

+Input format: `set target`

 <table><tr><td><div style="text-align:center">
     <img src="images/UserGuide/capcalc_set_target.png" />
 </div></td></tr></table>
-Input format: `set target`

 __<ins>Caution:</ins>__

 * CAP should be between 0.00 to 5.00 inclusive.
-* Minimum MC should be greater than 0.
+* MC should be between than 1 to 180 inclusive.

 <br>